centreon/centreon-documentation/versioned_docs/version-24.10/integrations/data-analytics/sc-datadog-metrics.md

 This stream connector is compatible with event bulking.
 Meaning that it is able to send more that one event in each call to the Datadog REST API.

-> The default value for this stream connector is 30.
-A small value is more likely to slow down the Centreon broker thus generating retention.
+To use this feature you must add the following parameter in your stream connector configuration.

 | Type   | Name            | Value           |
 | ------ | --------------- | --------------- |